kanha2088/DictionaryExtension/README.md

 # Dictionary Search Chrome Extension

 ## Overview
 Dictionary Search is a Chrome extension that allows users to search for word definitions, phonetics, and examples directly from their browser.
-By double-clicking on any word in a webpage, users can quickly access detailed information about the word.
+Copy the word in a webpage, users can quickly access detailed information about the word.

 ## Features
 - Search for word definitions, phonetics, and examples